sebastianst/Snapshare/README.md

 Introduction
 ------------

+Apologies for the different signature, I moved the project over to my development machine.

 __PLEASE NOTE:__ *For the moment, until I properly explore snapchat, the functionality is slightly different.
 When you load your picture in, you are required to take a dummy photo (just hit the snap button).
 Your image should appear.
 I have not tested for videos yet.*

 This programme lets you share any image via Snapchat, not only pictures you take with the camera